We're excited to partner with AWS Distro for OpenTelemetry.Learn more

 - Logging collects application-generated structured or unstructured text added to help troubleshoot.
 There is much debate about the effectiveness of log data in a microservices context, as it is difficult to scale and often considered overly expensive.

-- Tracing, or spans, provides an understanding of how requests flow through the system.
+- Traces provide an understanding of how requests flow through the system.
 This can be used to understand interacting parts and their behaviors.

 Understanding the OpenTelemetry ecosystem

 The OpenTelemetry API is used by app developers to instrument their code.
 Library authors use it to integrate instrumentation within their libraries.
 The API is further divided into four parts:

 The Tracer API enables the generation of spans.
 A span is a named, timed operation that represents a contiguous segment of work.
 Multiple spans are pieced together to create a trace.

 With the Metric API, developers can access different instruments like counters and observers.

 The Context API can add valuable context information like W3C Trace Context.

 Lastly, there are also a set of semantic conventions included in the OpenTelemetry API that have rules for naming spans and attributes, as well as for associating errors with spans.

 For the implementation of the OpenTelemetry API, there's the OpenTelemetry SDK, with three parts that are comparable to the aforementioned APIs.
 OpenTelemetry provides one API and SDK per language, with the latter allowing for additional configuration like transaction sampling and request filtering.

 The in-process Exporter is an important component, as this is what enables developers to choose which backend they want the telemetry to be sent to once translated to standard OTLP or proprietary formats.